Motorola razr+ (2024) vs Motorola razr (2023)

 Frequently Asked Questions

-Motorola razr+ (2024) excels if you value largest and most functional cover screen (4.0") in the flip market.
-Motorola razr (2023) is better if you prioritize most accessible price point for a new foldable phone in the us.
-Pick based on your budget and daily use.
+Motorola razr+ (2024) is the better choice if you prioritize largest and most functional cover screen (4.0") in the flip market.
+Motorola razr (2023) wins if you value most accessible price point for a new foldable phone in the us.
+Both are rated highly (4.3★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure